 In WSNs which use multi-level μ TESLA, the cluster-head nodes only need to broadcast data to nodes.
-However, in the integrated networks, when cluster-head nodes broadcast data, they need to determine the potential receivers of the data are nodes or OBUs.
-After determining the potential receivers of the data, the cluster-head node will choose different key chains to handle the information.
-So we improve multi-level μ TESLA to fit the needs of the integrated network.
+However, in the integrated WSN-Vehicles networks, when cluster-head nodes broadcast data, they need to determine the potential receivers of the data are nodes or OBUs.
+After determining the data receivers, the cluster-head node will choose different key chains to handle the information.
+Thus, we improve multi-level μ TESLA to fit the needs of the integrated network.

-In our PBAP, the three-level key chains consist of a highlevel key chain, multiple low-level key chains and alternative multiple key chains.
-We divide broadcast into two types.
+In our PBAP as shown in Fig. 7, the three-level key chains consist of a high-level key chain, corresponding low-level key chains and alternative key chains.
+The broadcast are classified into two types.

 The first type happens when the potential receivers are nodes.
-In this situation, the base stations will use multiple low-level key chains to encrypt data and use high-level key chain to form CDM just like multi-level μ TESLA.
+In this situation, the base stations will use the lowlevel key chain to encrypt data and use the high-level key chain to form CDM just like multi-level μ TESLA.
 The high-level key chain is generated by using F_0 while low-level key chains are generated by using F_1 .

 The second type happens when the potential receivers are OBUs.
-The cluster-head nodes will choose a K{n_2} as a new last key randomly, and use $K_i = F_1(K{i+1})$ where i = 0, 1, 2, \dots , n2-1 to generate a series of keys.
+The cluster-head nodes will choose a K{n_2} as a new last key randomly, and use $K_i = F_1(K{i+1})$ where $i = 0, 1, 2, ..., n_2$ -1 to generate a series of keys.
 These key chains are named pseudo-high-level key chains, and are used to form $UCDM_i$ (Urgent Commitment Distribution Message).
 The alternative multiple key chains will play a low-key function.
 The secondary key chains in the type will be generated by using $K_i = F_2(K{i+1})$ where $i = 0, 1, 2, ..., n_2$ -1.
 Both F_1 and F_2 are one-way function, which can produce one-way key chains.